ThePieBaker90/On-The-Rim/Player States/Germlines/Drow.md

 tags:
   - Germline
 ---
-*TODO*
+*The Drow are a combination of [[Witch|Witches]] and [[Elf|Elves]].
+They possess a natural ability for psycasting and also have a high dexterity.
+Originally created for underground work, they have a superior darkvision but a sensitivity to sunlight.*
 - **Size:**
-	- Medium, around 6-7ft tall generally
+	- Medium, around 5-6ft tall generally
 - **Speed:**
 	- 30ft
 - **Languages:**